Hubs-Foundation/hubs-docs/docs/hubs-faq.md

 https://www.mozilla.org/en-US/privacy/hubs/

+## What are the system requirements for Hubs?

+Generally a device with a modern browser updated to a version released after late 2018.

 ## Need help with something else?

 If you can't find what you need in the rest of the documentation, see the [help page](./help.html) for ways to get in touch.